 2019 is the year of minimalism.
-As a society, we are replacing overflowing closets with capsule wardrobes and cluttered cabinets with neatly stocked open shelves.
-We crave experiences over stuff, fantasize about downsizing to smaller homes, and binge watch Netflix series on organization.
+We’re changing as a society, replacing overflowing closets with capsule wardrobes and turning cluttered cabinets into neatly stocked open shelves.
+Additionally, we’re craving experiences over stuff, fantasizing about downsizing to smaller homes, and binge-watching Netflix series on organization.

 “The minimalist trend isn’t rising, it’s here, it’s everywhere around us.
 We’re living in a society that ultimately wants less.
 We’re condensing our wants to meet our needs – and in a world in which we are absolutely inundated and bombarded with information – we value simple and effective over flash and glamor.”

 How does this relate to marketing?
 The answer is simple: Quality over quantity.

 Far too often, we see clients throwing money at every marketing method they can afford in hopes of reaching as many people, as frequently as possible.